 The North Dakota Geographic Alliance is a statewide organization of teachers, professional geographers, and other persons interested in promoting geography education within the state of North Dakota.
-The Alliance administrative office is located in the Midcontinent Institute Building, 1015 8th St NW, Minot.
-The Alliance publishes a quarterly newsletter, holds an annual meeting, summer institute, and offers other types of geography-related programs.
-Students are invited to join the Alliance, to submit articles for publication in the Alliance newsletter, and to participate in Alliance-sponsored programs.
+The Alliance administrative office is located in the Mt.
+Vernon, 500 University Ave, Minot.
+The Alliance holds an annual meeting, summer institute, and offers other types of geography-related programs.